brahma-dev/unsplash/README.md

 This will tell the program to save all images to the wallpapers directory.
 It will not download or overwrite any existing files.

+### Cache

+The scraped image URLs are saved in a json file `images.json` inside the same folder.
+This is to avoiding rescraping if the process fails.
+To force a rescrape delete the file before running unsplash.

 ### Use as a Node.js module.
 Unsplash is also available as a Node.js module.